-With that vision in mind, the Junior League procured a house on Biscayne Boulevard and 26th Street in 1950, and created a private non-profit institution, the Junior Museum of Miami.
+With that vision in mind, the Junior League of Miami procured a house on Biscayne Boulevard and 26th Street in 1950, and created a private non-profit institution, the Junior Museum of Miami.
 The town was expanding quickly, and so too was the institution, which soon outgrew that location and another.
 By the late 1950s a special committee recommended to the county that it establish a major independent science museum, and by 1960 the Miami Museum of Science opened its doors on three acres of the historic Vizcaya complex, its home for the next 55 years.

 In 1966, the museum added the Space Transit Planetarium, which emerged as the leading planetarium in the world at the time, and would become the location of the internationally renowned television show “Star Gazers.”
 During the ensuing decades, the Miami Museum of Science expanded to provide space for 4,000 member families, over 250,000 annual visitors, and myriad additional exhibits, collections and activities.